EygonTargarien/enzyme/docs/api/ReactWrapper/ref.md

 #### Returns

-`ReactWrapper`: A wrapper of the node that matches the provided reference name.
+`ReactComponent`: The node that matches the provided reference name.